ktorio/ktor-documentation/codeSnippets/snippets/timeout/README.md

 ```

 This example consists of two endpoints:
-* `/timeout` emulates some long-running process that might hangup.
+* `/timeout` emulates some long-running process that might hang up.
 * `/proxy` represents a proxy to `/timeout` that protects a user against such hang-ups.

 If a user connects to `/proxy` and request hangs, proxy automatically aborts a request using `HttpTimeout` feature.